 When determining appropriate response and follow-up procedures, you should take into account the HSE/HPSC guidelines for the emergency management of injuries (including needle-stick and sharps injuries).
 These guidelines can be found here.

-Sharps-related incidents must be reported.
-Incidents are reported in line with the HSE Incident Management Framework (PDF, 3MB, 148 pages)
+You must report sharps-related incidents.
+Report incidents in line with the HSE Incident Management Framework (PDF, 3MB, 148 pages)

-Certain categories of work-related sharps injuries must be reported to the Health and Safety Authority (HSA), please refer to Section 6.0 of the policy.
+Certain categories of work-related sharps injuries must be reported to the Health and Safety Authority (HSA), refer to section 6.0 of the policy.